digitalservicebund/ris-norms/doc/adr/0012-organize-feature-specific-things-by-page-in-frontend.md

 It could also be the case that we add some larger features that are not view-specific.
 In that case we could still add some `features` folder to organize everything related to that feature.

+Also the urls of our application could change and with this proposale they would be tightly coupled.

 ## Further details

 <details>